UKAcademe/Android-SplashScreen/README.md

 <br><br>
-<h4>Hey, while you're here why don't you think of following me for awesome projects like this, ah? <a href="https://github.com/UKAcademe">Follow Us on Our Profile!</a></h4>
+<h4>Hey, while you're here why don't you think of following Us for awesome projects like this, ah? <a href="https://github.com/UKAcademe">Follow Us on Our Profile!</a></h4>

 <br>